Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 That's the reason that the media is so anti-Trump.

-And this you're hearing this for the first time say you had to break out of a maximum security prison
+Say you had to break out of a maximum security prison.

 What movie would you emulate to break out?